Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 eye

-In addition to following your doctor’s instructions, implement the following to manage glaucoma:
+In addition to following your doctor’s instructions for treating your glaucoma, implement the following to manage glaucoma:

 • Eat a healthy and balanced diet to promote overall health and wellness.